Preface

 Additional support material

-If you are a University of Manchester student and enrolled in this module you will find on Blackboard:
+If you are a University of Manchester student and enrolled in this module you will find on Canvas:

 • a weekly learning plan for an 11 week study period,